Kyle Busch steals Bristol win as Reddick and Briscoe crash

+When it was Busch's turn to inherit a win, he had no problem collecting the checkered flag.

+Later, he acknowledged that he did “back into one” but said it felt good.

 Reddick was chasing the first Cup win of his career, led 99 of the 250 laps, and controlled the race from the final restart with 24 laps remaining.
-But lapped traffic allowed Briscoe to close in on Reddick and he timed his move for the win for the third turn, when Briscoe tried to slide his way past Reddick on the inside.
+Lapped traffic gave Briscoe a shot and Briscoe made his move in the third turn as he tried to slide inside past Reddick.

 The move backfired and both cars spun out of control and Busch, who was running third, simply skirted through for his first win.